T34 heavy tank: Development

-a lengthened version of the T26E3 chassis., and apart from the different use of guns and engines, they were originally almost identical.
+a lengthened version of the T26E3 chassis, and apart from the different use of guns and engines, they were originally almost identical.

-Early in 1945 the Ordnance Department began work on turning the 120mm anti-aircraft gun into a tank gun.
-It soon became clear that this gun would have better armour piercing abilities than the high velocity 105mm gun of the T29 or the lower velocity 155mm gun of the T30, and in May 1945 the Ordnance Department recommended that two of the T30 pilots be armed with the 120mm gun instead, as the Heavy Tank T34.
+Early in 1942 the Ordnance Department began work on turning the 120mm anti-aircraft gun into a tank gun.
+It soon became clear that this gun would have better armor piercing abilities than the high velocity 105mm gun of the T29 or the lower velocity 155mm gun of the T30, and in May 1945 the Ordnance Department recommended that two of the T30 pilots be armed with the 120mm gun instead, as the heavy tank T34.

-The two pilot models of the T34 weren't delivered until 1947, and they went for tests at Fort Knox and the Aberdeen Proving Ground.
+The two pilot models of the T34 were not delivered until 1947, and they went for tests at Fort Knox and the Aberdeen Proving Ground.
 However, the 120mm gun was found to be problematic due to the powder gases which leaked into the turret.
 This problem was addressed by the installation of an aspirator type bore evacuator.

 Despite solving the problems with the gun, the tank was deemed too heavy for the US Army and the Marine Corps requirements, so no production orders were placed.
-However, in 1948 a work began on lightened version of the design, the Heavy Tank T43, which later entered production as the M103 Heavy Tank.
+However, in 1948 a work began on lightened version of the design, the heavy tank T43, which later entered production as the M103 Heavy Tank.